 - Artifact Title: Barney Google and Snuffy Smith has been all-Snuffy, no-Barney for six decades.

 - Commuting on a Bus: Barney puts in a very occasional reappearance, though.
 He appeared for a week in 2012, after having not been seen for fifteen years; this was lampshaded by the sheriff asking him if he was an Internet entrepreneur.

 - Eccentric Townsfolk

 - Genre Shift: The strip originally centered on Barney's sporting endeavors, turning to a hillbilly comedy after a couple of decades.

 - Literal-Minded: In one comic, Snuffy lands a Precision F-Strike when asked to swear to tell the truth, the whole truth, and nothing but the truth, then lampshades this trope after being reprimanded:

 : Consarn it

 , Judge, you're the one who told me to swear!

 - Name and Name: Officially, at least...

-- World War II: Snuffy was featured serving in the Army during the conflict, being a turning point as Barney became more and more of a secondary character.
+- World War II: Snuffy was featured serving in the Army during the conflict, which was a turning point in Barney becoming more and more of a secondary character.